zsparal/api-documentation/source/payments/place-a-hold-for-a-payment.rst

    curl -X DELETE https://api.mollie.com/v2/payments/tr_... \
       -H "Authorization: Bearer test_dHar4XY7LxsDOtmnkVtjNVWXLSlXsM"

-It's important to notice that Mollie will process your Cancel request but it's up to the Issuing bank if, and when, to process the cancel payment; there's no guarantee that the hold will be released or when it will be released.
-If you cancel the payment, the payment status will change to `canceled`.
+Mollie will do its best to process cancelation requests, but we cannot guarantee cancelation requests will succeed.
+It is up to the issuing bank if and when the hold will be released.

+If the cancelation does succeed, the payment status will change to  `canceled`.

 Authorization expiration window
 -------------------------------
-An authorized payment is a guaranteed amount yet authorizations are generally not meant to remain open for longer than a number of days.
+An authorized payment is a guaranteed amount, yet authorizations are generally not meant to remain open for longer than a number of days.
 The exact allowed authorization window depends on the type of card your consumer used — the different card schemes will have slightly different rules.